javiervales/mt-simulated-annealing/README.md

 <h2>Optimization problem definition</h2>

-<b>Please see provided files (sampleLP, sampleILP, sample-runtime) for examples of problem definitions.</b>
+<b>Please see provided files (sampleLP, sampleILP, sample-runtime) for examples of program definitions.</b>

-Optimization problem is defined by providing the following structure and functions:
+Optimization program is defined by providing the following structure and functions:

 ```c
 struct tsolution {
         // All the variables required to define the problem come here
 };
 ```
 <hr>

 ```c